kulturkrock/screencrash-components/screen/README.md

 ## Running
 Run the project with ```node_modules/electron/dist/electron.exe .``` from the screen folder (use backslashes if running in Windows CMD).

-## Visual Studio Code project
+## Visual Studio Code configuration
-This is also available as a visual studio code project.
-Just open the folder in Visual studio code and it should automagically know stuff like how to run etc. Yay!
+There is a run configuration available for the screen module.
+Just open the entire repo folder in Visual studio code and it should automagically know how to run etc. Yay!

 ## Using dummy-core to trigger actions
 To run dummy-core, cd to the dummy_core directory and issue the command ```npm start```.